How to Prepare for a House Painting Project

 Again, more often than not a handyman won't have the proper licenses.

-In Quebec, it is important that they are have insurance and are covered by the CSST
+- In Quebec, it is important that they have insurance and are covered by the CNESST

 How to recognize a qualified painting contractor?